mohankumarpaluru/mohankumarpaluru/README.md

  ⚡ Ctrl + C and Ctrl + V have saved more lives than Batman and Robin.

- ⚡ Ctrl + Z is better than a time machine.
+ ⚡ Ctrl + Z is better than any time machine.